-It’s hard to ignore the impact the recent health crisis of COVID-19 has had across the globe.
-As concern sets in and the workforce transitions in droves to operating remotely, companies are also rethinking other realities when it comes to how they run their businesses.
-In the marketing industry, big-name events like Adobe Summit, Google Cloud Next, and Salesforce World Tour have all gone virtual — choosing to move online rather than cancel completely.
-Between the growing customer base that’s working from home and a new event strategy, dollars originally invested in events have shifted to content.
-With this renewed focus on content, measuring content marketing ROI is pivotal for marketers to understand the impact they’re making with content and determine its effectiveness.
+It’s hard to ignore the impact COVID-19 has had across the globe.
+As concern sets in and the workforce transitions to operating remotely, companies are rethinking how they run their businesses.
+In the marketing industry, big-name events like Adobe Summit, Google Cloud Next, and Salesforce World Tour have all gone virtual.
+By in large, dollars invested in events have shifted to content.
+With this renewed focus on content, measuring content marketing ROI is more important than ever for marketers to understand the impact they’re making

-But first, it’s vital to note that even before coronavirus struck, businesses had been using content to their advantage.
-Content marketing has evolved.
-In Gartner’s Hype Cycle for Digital Marketing and Advertising 2019, which explains the maturity, adoption, and application of technologies, content marketing finally graduated off the Hype Cycle in 2019 and is now considered a fully mature technology.
+We should note that even before coronavirus struck, businesses had been using content to their advantage.
+In Gartner’s Hype Cycle for Digital Marketing and Advertising 2019, which explains the maturity, adoption, and application of technologies, content marketing graduated off the Hype Cycle in 2019 and is now considered a fully mature technology.

 Content Marketing is a Fully Mature Technology

-Brands have also started out the year prioritizing content marketing in their 2020 strategy, and are investing more in content.
-The CMO Club surveyed US CMOs in August 2019 and found that 86% of these marketing leaders stated that content marketing is the most important area to invest marketing dollars.
+Brands started out the year prioritizing content marketing, and have only doubled down since.
+The CMO Club surveyed US CMOs in August 2019 and found that 86% stated that content marketing is the most important area to invest marketing dollars.

 Content Marketing ROI Can Be Tough to Measure

-However, as brands make more room in the budget for producing compelling, relevant content, they’re discovering that proving content marketing ROI can be tough.
-For example, eMarketer reports that 55% of B2B marketers find measuring success and determining content marketing ROI to be most challenging.
+However, as brands make more room in the budget for producing compelling, relevant content, they’re discovering that proving content marketing ROI can be tough. eMarketer reports that 55% of B2B marketers say determining content marketing ROI is their greatest challenge.

-This is because content has a different purpose compared to other forms of digital advertising, as it works to tell a story, connect brands to certain values, and create authority.
-This leaves traditional KPIs such as unique visitors, time on page, and scroll depth only reporting a portion of what content can achieve.
+That's because content has a different purpose relative to other forms of digital advertising.
+Content tells a story, connects brands to certain values, and creates authority.
+This leaves traditional KPIs such as unique visitors, time on page, and scroll depth only revealing a portion of the true content picture.

 Enter content intelligence.

-Content Marketing Institute highlights the importance of content intelligence technology and how it can help content understand itself.
-Seventy one percent of enterprise marketers gain better insight into how their content is performing through content marketing technologies.
+Content Marketing Institute has highlighted the importance of content intelligence technology and how it can provide insight into content performance.
+71% of enterprise marketers gain better insight into how their content is performing through content marketing technologies.
 Seventy one percent!

 Determining Content Success